-- Do not use sponsored budgets as a holding account.
+- Do not use sponsored awards as a holding account.
 Doing so is a non-compliant practice per Federal regulations.

-- Avoid salary transfers occurring at the end of a grant period.
+- Avoid salary transfers occurring at the end of an Award.
 In the few cases where these late transfers might be necessary, complete justifications for the change should be carefully documented in the salary transfer justification section as auditors perceive these as "spending down" remaining grant balances.

 - Why was the expenditure transferred?